Interferometry: Physics and astronomy

 Astronomical optical interferometry has had to overcome a number of technical issues not shared by radio telescope interferometry.
 The short wavelengths of light necessitate extreme precision and stability of construction.
-For example, spatial resolution of 1 milliarcsecond requires 0.5 µm stability in a 100 m baseline.
+For example, spatial resolution of 1 milliarcsecond requires 0.5 μm stability in a 100 m baseline.
 Optical interferometric measurements require high sensitivity, low noise detectors that did not become available until the late 1990s.
 Astronomical "seeing", the turbulence that causes stars to twinkle, introduces rapid, random phase changes in the incoming light, requiring data collection rates to be faster than the rate of turbulence.
 Despite these technical difficulties, three major facilities are now in operation offering resolutions down to the fractional milliarcsecond range.
-This linked video shows a movie assembled from aperture synthesis images of the Beta Lyrae system, a binary star system approximately 960 light-years (290 parsecs) away in the constellation Lyra, as observed by the CHARA array with the MIRC instrument.
-The brighter component is the primary star, or the mass donor.
-The fainter component is the thick disk surrounding the secondary star, or the mass gainer.
-The two components are separated by 1 milli-arcsecond.
-Tidal distortions of the mass donor and the mass gainer are both clearly visible.

 The wave character of matter can be exploited to build interferometers.
 The first examples of matter interferometers were electron interferometers, later followed by neutron interferometers.
 Around 1990 the first atom interferometers were demonstrated, later followed by interferometers employing molecules.

 Electron holography is an imaging technique that photographically records the electron interference pattern of an object, which is then reconstructed to yield a greatly magnified image of the original object.
 This technique was developed to enable greater resolution in electron microscopy than is possible using conventional imaging techniques.
 The resolution of conventional electron microscopy is not limited by electron wavelength, but by the large aberrations of electron lenses.

 Neutron interferometry has been used to investigate the Aharonov–Bohm effect, to examine the effects of gravity acting on an elementary particle, and to demonstrate a strange behavior of fermions that is at the basis of the Pauli exclusion principle: Unlike macroscopic objects, when fermions are rotated by 360° about any axis, they do not return to their original state, but develop a minus sign in their wave function.
 In other words, a fermion needs to be rotated 720° before returning to its original state.

 Atom interferometry techniques are reaching sufficient precision to allow laboratory-scale tests of general relativity.